 - Get rid of all fake and imitated products and control the increasing return rates.

 - Create theme-based bucketing to simplify the shopping experience

 - Leverage product recommendation as a tool to increase exposure and earnings

-This is perhaps the first time in the history of the e-commerce industry when customers are willing to co-operate and let go of mistakes.
+This is perhaps the first time in the e-commerce industry’s history when customers are willing to co-operate and let go of mistakes.
 Otherwise, 65% of customers agree to never shop from a store after just one bad experience.

-E-commerce players can use the provided window to experiment, up-scale, improve, and add new features and win lifelong loyalty of customers globally.
-Keeping the communication channel open, improving catalog in the background, and leveraging social media as a customer service tool is going to set winners apart from the crowd of heavily funded e-commerce startups.
+E-commerce players can use the provided window to experiment, up-scale, improve, and add new features and win customers’ lifelong loyalty globally.
+Keeping the communication channel open, improving the catalog in the background, and leveraging social media as a customer service tool will set winners apart from the crowd of heavily funded e-commerce startups.